erpnext/foundation/foundation/www/docs/user/manual/en/schools/student/student-log.md

 <!-- add-breadcrumbs -->
 # Student Log

-The Student log Doctype enables you to add and edit addtional information for a student.
+The Student log Doctype enables you to add and edit additional information for a student.
 You can make a note of student activities using Student log.
 Logs can be categorised as 'General', 'Academic', 'Medical' or 'Achievement'